 Then they would have these large rendezvous where they would meet.
 We have two of these spots here on Standing Rock where the large trading networks used to be.
 One would be down by Mobridge and one would be by what they call “Old Kennel” right now.
 That was a multipurpose trading unit there where they had Northern Cheyenne, or just Cheyenne at that time.
 The Cheyenne lived here at one time – then the Mandan, then the Arikara, and then the Lakota – all lived in this one spot, because it was a good place for trade.
 Our trading networks still exist.

 We believe that dogs – the Lakota – are sacred.
 They are born with medicine in their bodies, and one of the things that we always tell people is like when you are a child and you fall down or hurt your knee, and the dog comes and it will lick the wound, they have a healing component in their saliva.
 The same with us.
 When we are sick, there is healing components in the dogs that will heal our bodies, and so we use that same component.

 LaDonna Brave Bull Allard

-LaDonna is a national certified interpretive guide, has her own guide company and has trained in historical preservation.
+LaDonna is a national certified interpretive guide, has her own guide company, and has trained in historical preservation.
 She has compiled all historical information for the Standing Rock Scenic Byway.
-She discusses how, the Lakota, Dakota, and Nakota traveled throughout North Dakota, South Dakota, Montana, Nebraska, Wyoming, Iowa, Missouri, Wisconsin, Saskatchewan, and Manitoba as a major entity on the plain.
-Her past lecture has been on 500 years of oppression, Native American Women, History of Standing Rock Sioux tribe and the notorious history of Standing Rock.
+She discusses how, Lakota, Dakota, and Nakota traveled throughout North Dakota, South Dakota, Montana, Nebraska, Wyoming, Iowa, Missouri, Wisconsin, Saskatchewan, and Manitoba as a major entity on the plain.
+Her past lecture has been on 500 years of oppression, Native American Women, the History of the Standing Rock Sioux tribe, and the notorious history of Standing Rock.